csmith3051/m365-consulting-portfolio/README.md

 ---

-## Custom GPT Agent: Microsoft 365 Enablement Advisor
+## Custom GPT Agent — Microsoft 365 Enablement Advisor

 To accelerate Microsoft 365 adoption and empower users, I’ve built a custom GPT agent designed for consultants, program managers, and IT teams.
 It supports: